aadiab/aadiab.github.io/_pages/miscellaneous.md

 # Languages
 I was always fascinated by languages as a way to connect with other cultures.
 This motivated me to learn basic German, Chinese, and Japanese.
 I can speak three languages; Arabic as a native language, English (I recently passed [Duolingo test](/files/duolingo.pdf) with a 145 score), and Spanish.
-I am currently working towards an intermediate proficiency certificate.
+I am currently working towards the Spanish Intermediate proficiency certificate.
 My next step is to work on my Chinese as a fourth language.

 # Personal Computing Machine